AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/map.md

 * supports PDF export, and
 * leverages WebGL for graphics display.
 If your graphics drivers do not support WebGL rendering, you may need to update your drivers.

+## Map visualization in Customer Journey Analytics vs. Adobe Analytics

+The map visualization in Customer Journey Analytics contains the following enhancements

 >[!BEGINSHADEBOX]